Questions answered in the video:

 If an employer tells you to go home, does the employer have to pay you?

 Rogge Dunn: if the employer sends you home and you’re an hourly worker, it should pay you.
 The flip-side is that if you’re an hourly worker and you’re sick and you go home, and the employer does not have paid FMLA leave, then they don’t have to pay you.

 With so many schools starting to cancel class, what do parents do who have to work?
-Can they take FMLA or still get paid?
+Can they take FMLA or still earn money?

 Will any sick leave pay increase company insurance premiums?

 Rogge Dunn: the answer is yes.
 If you have more claims, and you’re paying out for coronavirus claims, there’s a metric that insurance companies look at called The Loss History.
 Also, the more losses you have relative to the premiums you pay, the insurance companies increase the premium.

 What is the biggest concern with coronavirus?